Charel-G/underfloor-heating-planner/README.md

 ## Usage

 Open `index.html` in a modern web browser.
 A floor list is displayed to the left of the canvas.
 Use **Add Floor** to create new floors; click a floor in the list to view it or double‑click its name to rename it.
+Related drawing actions are grouped in the toolbar for quicker access.
 The **Draw Wall** tool creates snapping lines.
 Use **Draw Zone** to trace around an area using multiple segments; when you finish back at the starting point the zone is created and you can enter its parameters.
 Use **Select/Move** to drag whole lines or their ends and edit their length in the **Line Length** input.
 Zones and distributors can also be moved with this tool.
 Double‑click a zone or distributor to change its properties or use the **Edit Distributor** button when a distributor is selected.
 Use **Delete Selected** (or press the Delete key) to remove the currently selected wall, zone or distributor.

 Walls are drawn with a default thickness of 0.25 m.
 When a wall is selected, the **Wall Thickness** input allows you to change this value.
 The **Add Door** tool places a doorway onto a wall; doors snap to the wall’s centre line and can be repositioned with the select tool or resized by double‑clicking them.